aoifesmith/evanandanna/README.md

 ## UX and UI

 During the strategy development plane of UX design a number of areas were considered based around fulfilling the needs of the user.
 User stories were identified as well as owner objectives.
+The webiste owner are couple are in their late 20s early 30s.
+They are planning a wedding and want to create a website that is Chic, Modern and playful in style but beneficial in gaining information from the users about attendance to save costs.
+They want to provide information about themselves and the event itenrary/details so guests don't have to do the research themselves.

 ### External User Goals: